ZhenyingZhu/StudyNotes/Azure.md

 - Install Azure Developer CLI (azd)
 - `azd init --template functions-quickstart-dotnet-azd -e flexquickstart-dotnet`: `-e` flag sets a name for the current environment
 - Select HTTP trigger
+- In the http folder, add a `local.settings.json`.
+Then run `func start`

 The latest Azure Account extension is not working: <https://stackoverflow.com/questions/77535144/azure-resources-not-visible-in-vs-code>